smoores-dev/storyteller/docs/docs/intro/getting-started.md

 you can use each part of the Storyteller platform alongside other software as well!
 You’re not locked in.

-**The alignment server** serves a REST API that powers the mobile apps, as well as a web interface for managing your Storyteller instance and library of aligned books.
+**The server** serves a REST API that powers the mobile apps, as well as a web interface for managing your Storyteller instance and library of ebooks, audiobooks, and readaloud books.
 This is the component responsible for actually aligning audiobooks and ebooks.

-**The mobile apps** provide an actual reading and listening experience for the aligned books produced by Storyteller.
+**The mobile apps** provide a reading and listening experience for ebooks, audiobooks, and the readaloud books produced by Storyteller.

 As an instance administrator, you'll need to run the Storyteller alignment server.
 You and your users can connect to your instance from the mobile apps, or